OptiGAN for Crystal Arrays: Physics-Informed Generative Modeling of Optical Photon Transport in PET Detector Arrays: Materials

 \subsection{Physics-informed OptiGAN with Latent Fourier Augmentation}

-We extend the classical OptiGAN architecture \cite{trigila_generative_2023, trigila_towards_2025, mummaneni_optigan_2025}, which follows a Wasserstein-\ac{GAN} \cite{arjovsky_wasserstein_2017} design with gradient penalty \cite{gulrajani_improved_2017}, with three key innovations to improve sample quality and enforce physical constraints (see \cref{fig:NetworkArch}) for properly modeling the crystal array.
+We extend the classical OptiGAN architecture \cite{trigila_generative_2023, trigila_towards_2025, mummaneni_optigan_2025}, which follows a Wasserstein-\ac{GAN} \cite{arjovsky_wasserstein_2017} design with gradient penalty \cite{gulrajani_improved_2017}, with two key innovations to improve sample quality and enforce physical constraints (see \cref{fig:NetworkArch}) for properly modeling the crystal array.
 The innovations include changes in the latent space and loss function, such that the core network architecture of the generator and discriminator, which worked for single crystals, remains unchanged.
 Each modification introduces a new set of hyperparameters.
 Given the proof-of-concept nature of this study, we did not perform an extensive hyperparameter optimization.
 Instead, a small set of commonly used hyperparameter values was evaluated to validate the core idea.
+During the training procedure, we monitored the \ac{SWS} (see \cref{subsec:dist_sim}) performance on unseen test data.
+The best-performing checkpoint is defined as the epoch with the highest condition-wise average of the \ac{SWS}.
+A systematic ablation of the individual contributions of these modifications is presented in \cref{subsec:ablation_results} and forms the basis for the selection of the final model configuration.